osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - **Issue Type**: “Web Content,” “File Upload,” or “Link to Issue”
     - File Upload Issues: This type of issue consists of a document uploaded to the website.
 When you choose this option, you will see a file upload field.
     - Linked Issues: This type of issue consists of a page or document hosted on another website.
 This includes newsletters sent via MailChimp or in Box.
 When you choose this option, you will see a field to enter the URL of the issue.
     - Web Content Issues: This type of issue consists of content entered into the website.
-When you choose this option, the newsletter issue acts like a subpage.
+When you choose this option, you will be able to add content to the page using Page Sections.
 See [Page Sections](using-site.md#page-sections) for information about adding and arranging content on the page.
+The types of page section available for newsletter issues are:
+        - **Button Link**: a link to another page (in or outside of the Extension site) styled as a large orange button
+        - **Call to action**: link to content or an external website with a custom title, description, and image.
+        - **Featured Content**: links to content in the Extension site
+        - **Image**: an image with optional caption and alternative text to describe the photo
+        - **Image Slider**: a slideshow of uploaded images.
+        - **Text**: a simple text box with formatting such as bold or italic
+        - **Text with Background**: a text section with a background image that stretches all the way across the page.
+This image should be at least 2000px wide.
+        - **Two-Column Section**: allows you to display other sections in two columns instead of one (in large enough screens)
+        - **Video**: an embedded video from YouTube, Vimeo, or OSU Media Space
   - **Teaser settings**: thumbnail and short description that display in the issue's teaser.
 If the thumbnail is empty, it will use the first image in the "images" field.
 If the "images" field is empty, it will use a default image based on the topic.
   - **Author and publishing information**: Previous issues are arranged based on the “Date Published or Revised” entered here.
     - If the content’s author is an OSU Extension employee, start typing their name into the first “Author(s)” field and select them when they come up.
 This will associate the content with their profile on the site.